BlitzZart/Swack/Assets/Readme/readme.md

 ...
 The terms Leader, Attractor, and Target as well as Agent, Drone, and Follower are used synonymously.

 ## Basic set up guide
 ### One Leader and one Autonomous drone
 1. Import Package
 2. Set Layers (30: Droen, 31: Leader) and set Layer Collision Matrix (Drone only by Drone and Leader only by Leader).
-See images
+See images See images "01_AddLayerNames.JPG" and "02_SetMap.JPG"
+3. Add scenes to build settings to enable scene switch buttons (Autonomous, AutonomousDirected, and Centralized).
+See image "03_ScenesInBuild.JPG".

 * Now you can start playing around with the test scenes right away.

-    * Add scenes to build settings to enable scene switch buttons (Autonomous, AutonomousDirected, and Centralized).
-See images "01_AddLayerNames.JPG" and "02_SetMap.JPG"
-3. To integrate in you scenes: add **AutonomousDrone** to you scene
+4. To integrate in you scenes: add **AutonomousDrone** to you scene
-4. Add **Leader** to you scene
+5. Add **Leader** to you scene
-5. Set **Attractor** of **AutonomousDrone** by dragging **Leader GameObject** in Inspector
+6. Set **Attractor** of **AutonomousDrone** by dragging **Leader GameObject** in Inspector
-6. Hit Play
+7. Hit Play
 * Works the same with **AutonomousDroneDirected**
     * only that **AutonomousDroneDirected** rotates its model torwards the **Leader**.